anjalijayakumar/anjalijayakumar.github.io/_pages/projects.md

 ## Biochar

-I specialise in production, characterisation, and several energy and enviormental applications of biochar.
+I specialise in the production, characterisation, and several energy and enviormental applications of biochar.
 Biochar is a multi-functional, carbon-rich product of the thermochemical conversion of biomass and organic wastes under oxygen-deficient conditions.
 Biochar’s long-term carbon sequestration potential and is recognised by the IPCC as a carbon-negative technology.

 <div class="row">